gptscript-ai/browser-search/README.md

 # browser-search

-Search tools for GPTScript that rely on the browser tool
+Search tools for GPTScript that rely on the browser tool.